When you need SSH access

 During deployment

-The deploy wizard has an Advanced section in Step 3.
+The deploy wizard has an Advanced section.
 Expand it and paste your SSH public key (the contents of ~/.ssh/id_ed25519.pub or ~/.ssh/id_rsa.pub).

 After deployment

-Open Dashboard → User → Settings → SSH Access and paste your public key into the SSH key field.
-Hit save — the key is stored on your account and applied to all your instances.
+Open Dashboard → Settings → SSH Access (profile menu at the top right → Settings) and paste your public key into the SSH key field.
+Hit save — the key is synced immediately to any running instances and injected into new instances at provisioning time.

 Connect to your server